What are Relative Cell References in Excel?

 So, you applied A1+ A2 that should be equal to 100.

-You must be thinking when you copy the cell A3 and paste in B3 you should get 100.
+You must be thinking when you copy the cell A3 and paste in B3; you should get 100.
 However, the cell A3 contains the formula, not the value.
-That means A3 cell depends on other cells A1 & A2.
-When you copy the A3 cell and move one cell to the right A1 becomes B1 and A2 becomes B2, so the cell B3 takes the values of B1 and B2 and applies the sum of those two numbers.
+That means the A3 cell depends on other cells A1 & A2.
+When you copy the A3 cell and move one cell to the right, A1 becomes B1 and A2 becomes B2, so the cell B3 takes the values of B1 and B2 and applies the sum of those two numbers.

 Now, look at the one more example of Relative references.
-Assume you have data, which includes unit price and units quantity sold for each product and you want to do the calculation of Unit Price * Unit Cost = Sale Price.
+Assume you have data, which includes unit price and unit quantity sold for each product, and you want to do the calculation of Unit Price * Unit Cost = Sale Price.

 The above formula should give us the sales amount for the product 1.
-We have totally of ten products here and we cannot apply the same formula every time.
+We have a total of ten products here, and we cannot apply the same formula every time.
 Instead, we can just copy-paste the formula to other cells.